• Menu

 Activities at Black Ridge Canyons

-While the Black Ridge Canyons Wilderness offers visitors a wide variety of activities to choose from, its claim to fame is the opportunity for challenging but peaceful and rewarding camping or hiking experience.
+While the Black Ridge Canyons Wilderness offers visitors a wide variety of activities to choose from, its claim to fame is the opportunity for a challenging but peaceful and rewarding camping or hiking experience.
 It’s a great spot for hikers or campers who are looking for quiet and solitude.

 The Black Ridge Canyons Wilderness is also home to the second-highest concentration of natural arches in the United States located in the Rattlesnake Canyon.
 Another location of note in the wilderness is the Arch Tower, which can be found in Mee Canyon.